 Meanwhile, those who are more inclined towards the musical side of things will love learning about the cafes that Mick Jagger and Keith Richards frequented during a holiday to Positano, and visiting the home of Shawn Phillips who composed most of his work from the town of Positano.

-You may also decide to visit Capri for a day if you’re short on time, but I highly recommend staying for at least a night.
-There are boat shuttles to Capri leaving every hour (every half an hour during high season), so you can easily visit the island.
+You may also decide to visit Capri for a day trip if you’re short on time, but I highly recommend staying for at least a night.
+There are boat shuttles to Capri leaving every hour (every half an hour during high season), so you can easily visit the island in your own time.

 Most of these tours take you to a collection of different vineyards, offering an insight into how wine is produced in the area – and promoting the community spirit that unites all of these vineyards as one.

-Unfortunately, it rains on the Amalfi Coast sometimes and then most activities in Positano aren’t possible.
-What can you do in Positano when it rains?
+Unfortunately, it sometimes rains on the Amalfi Coast making most of the outdoor activities in Positano rather unpleasant.
+So what can you do in Positano when it rains?
 Simple answer is: eat and immerse yourself in the art of cooking.

-You can sign up for a cooking class, which can be done whenever – even in the rain.
-Learn the art of mixing, cooking and baking – to prepare dishes which were made by Amalfi grandmothers.
+So if the forecast isn’t looking on your side or you’re simply looking for something a little different to do, sign up for a cooking class, which can be done whenever – even in the rain.
+Learn the art of mixing, cooking and baking – to prepare dishes that were made by Amalfi grandmothers.
 Book here.

-Fiat 500 is a little jewel of a car with a popular place in Italian history.
-While to me, coming from Poland, this isn’t the biggest attraction as we used to have this car for many years, but if you’ve never taken a trip in an old car, zooming around in it on the Amalfi Coast.
+The Fiat 500 is a little jewel of a car with a popular place in Italian history.
+While coming from Poland, this isn’t the biggest attraction to me (we used to have this car for many years), if you’ve never taken a trip in an old car, zooming around in it on the Amalfi Coast is like a scene from a movie!

 If you’re willing to self-drive, Hertz is now renting them locally but you can also rent them at Hotel Poseidon.
 There are also many organized tours you can do that would allow you to taste Limoncello on the way.